cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/sideloadly-archive/installing-chimera-sideloadly.md

 Due to how semi-untethered jailbreaks work, if you are using an A11 or newer device, the app will need to be <router-link to="/resigning-apps">re-signed</router-link> once every 7 days.

-We will use PlumeImpactor to install the Chimera jailbreak application to your iOS device for use in the next step.
+We will use Sideloadly to install the Chimera jailbreak application to your iOS device for use in the next step.

 ::: warning